 - Publication of the review in time for the end of the embargo imposed by the manufacturer

-All this process can take DAYS or WEEKS of work, which far exceed economically the value of the product shipped.
-Certainly the manufacturer can freely choose with whom to collaborate and send its product samples, but this does not imply that the independent collaborator must share the editorial lines of the manufacturer's marketing department.
+This process can take DAYS or WEEKS of work, which far economically exceed the value of the product shipped.
+Certainly, the manufacturer can freely choose with whom to collaborate and send its product samples, but this does not imply that the independent collaborator must share the editorial lines of the manufacturer's marketing department.

-Because of these unholy decisions, a person's credibility and years of work can be seriously questioned, not forgetting the economic impact that such a decision can have on a person who has chosen to do this job.
+Because of these shameful decisions, a person's credibility and years of work can be seriously questioned, not forgetting the economic impact that such a decision can have on a person who has decided to do this job.

 The impact of the Media

-Some users have also pointed out that a quote from Hardware Unboxed is still present on the same NVIDIA site on the DLSS page.
+Some users have also pointed out that a quote from Hardware Unboxed is ironically still viewable on NVIDIA's DLSS page.